Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 failed the written examination conducted by the Department

 for such license.
-In the exercise of its discretion under this Section, the Department may require an applicant to successfully complete an examination as recommended by the Licensing Board.
+In the exercise of its discretion under this Section, the Department may require an applicant to successfully complete an examination as recommended by the Medical Board.
 The Department may

 also request the applicant to submit, and may consider as